Showing posts with label Facebook. Show all posts

 http://disc.sci.gsfc.nasa.gov/gesNews/images/twitter_logo

 The increasing connectivity that social networking allows has transformed our lives.
-At the same time, use of these powerful tools has been redefining politics.
+At the same time, these powerful tools have been redefining politics.
 Facebook, Twitter, and Blogs are rapidly supplanting television, radio, and newspapers as information sources of choice.

-This computer driven transformation was foreshadowed in author Ray Kurzweil's book The Age of Spiritual Machines.
+This computer-driven transformation was foreshadowed by author Ray Kurzweil's book The Age of Spiritual Machines.
 That groundbreaking tome contains sharp predictions that continue to come true.
-When it was published in 1999 you could purchase the print edition at a bookstore.
-This very moment you have just read about it on a website.
+When it was published in 1999, you could purchase the print edition at a bookstore.
+You have just read about it on a website.
 At your preference, that book can be downloaded to whatever media device you own.
 A far cry from how information was disseminated a few short decades ago.

-Television broadcast news outlets still facilitate mass message transmission.
-Many radio talk shows reach core, sometimes massive, niche audiences.
-But, with the staggering effectiveness of new technology, political candidates are interacting with their audiences directly.
-Traditional media outlets are adapting in a way that is similar to how radio adjusted to the rise of television in 1950's.
+Television news outlets still facilitate mass message transmission.
+Many radio talk shows reach the core, sometimes massive, niche audiences.
+But with the staggering effectiveness of new technology, political candidates are interacting with their audiences directly.
+Traditional media outlets are adapting in a way similar to how radio adjusted to the rise of television in the 1950s.

-For generations newspapers and the “Big Three” television networks (ABC, CBS, and NBC) had massive power.
-That fused box began to short back in the 1980's with the advent of cable television.
-Through the late 1990's CNN was the dominant cable brand with a worldwide reach.
+For generations, newspapers and the “Big Three” television networks (ABC, CBS, and NBC) had massive power.
+That fused box began to shorten in the 1980s with the advent of cable television.
+Through the late 1990s, CNN was the dominant cable brand with a worldwide reach.

-CNN set a visual trend all would follow by placing their logo directly on the television screen.
+CNN set a visual trend that all would follow by placing its logo directly on the television screen.
 It helped to distinguish the channel amongst a growing sea of choices and was as distinguishable as a Nike swoosh on sneakers.
-Companies often borrow from marketing strategies that were first employed by completely different industries.
-The new 24 hour news cycle took political scandal television to a whole new level.
+Companies often borrow from marketing strategies first employed by completely different industries.
+The new 24-hour news cycle took political scandal television to a new level.

-During the first decade of this century, many television networks began to visually resemble websites, with a constant stream of information moving across the screen and mouse like arrows clicking on information presented on it.
-The CNBC stock ticker was adapted by CNN and other channels into a news ticker.
-Obviously people's ubiquitous gravitation to the world wide web was recognized and catered to in order to try and maintain audience loyalty.
-Many national candidates have actually become nothing more than brand names marketed through all of these various media impressions.
+During the first decade of this century, many television networks began to visually resemble websites, with a constant stream of information moving across the screen and mouse-like arrows clicking on information presented on it.
+CNN and other channels adapted the CNBC stock ticker into a news ticker.
+Obviously, people's ubiquitous gravitation to the World Wide Web was recognized and catered to to maintain audience loyalty.
+Many national candidates have become nothing more than brand names marketed through these various media impressions.

 http://www.youtube.com/watch?v=_753sLQQ8q8

-With so many channel choices, cable executives clearly made the decision to specialize and carve their own corner of the market.
-Each plays to it's own audience segment.
-MSNBC and HBO reach for progressives, Fox for conservatives, and CNN presents itself as a somewhat centric, never-ending, newscast.
+With so many channel choices, cable executives clearly decided to specialize and carve their own corner of the market.
+Each play to its own audience segment.
+MSNBC and HBO reach progressives, Fox for conservatives, and CNN presents itself as a somewhat centric, never-ending newscast.

 http://tvbythenumbers.com/2010/09/24/cable-news-ratings-for-thursday-september-23-2010/65104

-Other cable personalities, like Glenn Beck, Sean Hannity, Chris Matthews, Rachael Maddow, and Anderson Cooper draw sizable viewers as well.
-On a nightly basis Hannity and Beck reach nearly two million people, with Maddow at just under one million, and Cooper and Matthews around three quarters of a million viewers.
-Some of these cable personalities have, or had, radio careers as well.
+Other cable personalities, like Glenn Beck, Sean Hannity, Chris Matthews, Rachael Maddow, and Anderson Cooper, also draw sizable viewers.
+On a nightly basis, Hannity and Beck reach nearly two million people, with Maddow at just under one million and Cooper and Matthews around three-quarters of a million viewers.
+Some of these cable personalities have had radio careers as well.

-Today, broadcast and cable television networks make sure to inform their viewers that they are also accessible through social networking sites.
+Today, broadcast and cable television networks inform their viewers that they are accessible through social networking sites.
 This shift belies another transition away from traditional media outlets for information.
-We are all learning how to navigate and tailor these technology trends to our own needs.
+We are all learning to navigate and tailor these technology trends to our needs.
 The dual sources of individual branding and information sharing, known as Facebook and Twitter, are remaking how people communicate and gather information.
 Anyone who wants to stay current stays connected.

 http://fordwords.files.wordpress.com/2010/08/gutenberg.jpg

-Johannes Guttenberg is widely credited with inventing the printing press, during the 1400's, in Germany.
+Johannes Guttenberg is widely credited with inventing the printing press in Germany during the 1400s.
 His most famous publication was the Bible.
-He facilitated a system of delivering information to the masses in way that was effective, efficient, and Medieval user-friendly.
+He facilitated a system of delivering information to the masses that was effective, efficient, and Medieval user-friendly.

-Centuries later Bill Gates (co-founder of Microsoft) and Steve Jobs (co-founder of Apple) both sparked a revolution that led to public accessibility of the internet through personal computers.
-The internet is, in its simplest form, a way to transfer information.
-In the political world, the evolving synergy between voters and politicians is allowing the powerful and the power-challenged to mingle at online cocktail parties.
+Centuries later, Bill Gates (co-founder of Microsoft) and Steve Jobs (co-founder of Apple) both sparked a revolution that led to public accessibility of the Internet through personal computers.
+In its simplest form, the Internet is a way to transfer information.
+In the political world, the evolving synergy between voters and politicians allows the powerful and the power-challenged to mingle at online cocktail parties.

 Guttenberg 2.0 is now in full force.
 Devices like the iPad and the Kindle allow books to move from print to digital text, press releases to become Tweets, and broadcasts to become podcasts.
 Everything old is new again.